patricksebastien/thereminacrayon/README.md

 - how to disable touch (using only pencil), if not possible then how to assign touch to unuseful tool?
 - how long on battery with projector?

-## KRITA
-Krita is better for painting, look in the folder krita README.md for information on the python API.
-Sadly it is also more CPU intensive (depends on the brush AFAIK).

 ## OPEN STAGE CONTROL